Section A - Introduction

 - Speak to your surveyor to help the Managing Trustees negotiate terms that are in the best interests of the charity in these very difficult circumstances.

-Once drafted, please send the proposed side letter and surveyor’s advice to TMCP so that we can ensure that a record is kept.
-If you use one of the panel firms they should be using a form of side letter that has already been approved by TMCP meaning that approval under SO 931(3) should be given without delay.
+If you decide to instruct another firm of solicitors to help you, please send the proposed side letter that they have prepared to TMCP so that we can ensure that a record is kept.
+However, please bear in mind that if you use the process that has been agreed with Blake Morgan they will be using a form of side letter that has already been approved by TMCP meaning that approval under SO 931(3) will be given without delay.

 This is an ongoing situation and Managing Trustees are encouraged to keep talking to their tenants to find the best way to deal with this.